 Header capture is the baseline.
 The team needs vendor name, invoice number, invoice date, due date, currency, subtotal, tax, total, and payment details in a consistent format.
 Line-level capture is where the nonprofit value appears.
 A useful extraction step should preserve individual descriptions, quantities, unit prices, line totals, project references, department clues, and notes that help a reviewer decide whether a cost belongs to a restricted fund, program service, fundraising activity, or management and general expense.

 When the team needs cleaner capture before review, coding, or import, invoice data extraction for nonprofit AP teams can sit in front of the accounting or AP system.
-Invoice Data Extraction is not a full AP suite.
-It does not replace approval routing, payment controls, vendor onboarding, W-9 management, or the accounting system.
-It converts invoices and financial documents into structured Excel, CSV, or JSON files.
-Users upload invoices, describe what data to extract in a prompt, and download the structured output for review, coding, import, audit support, spreadsheet staging, or a programmatic workflow.
+Invoice Data Extraction is a capture layer, not a full AP suite: it turns invoices and financial documents into reviewable Excel, CSV, or JSON output for coding, import, audit support, spreadsheet staging, or API-driven workflows.

 That focused role can be useful before a nonprofit is ready to buy a full AP automation platform.
 A finance director can process batches of supplier invoices, review extracted fields in a spreadsheet, add fund and functional coding, and import clean data into the accounting system.
 An outsourced nonprofit accounting firm can use a consistent prompt to standardize invoice data across client files.
 A more technical team can use JSON output or the API as a building block inside a larger workflow, while still keeping approvals and payments in the systems designed for those controls.

 The same distinction matters after an AP platform is selected.
 If the chosen system has weak native capture, the nonprofit may still need a focused extraction layer in front of it.
 If the system has strong capture but poor coding review, the team may need a staging step.
-The broader nonprofit invoice automation basics are helpful background, but the stack decision comes down to one question: does the captured invoice data arrive in a form that the accounting platform can code, review, and retain without rekeying?
+The stack decision comes down to one question: does the captured invoice data arrive in a form that the accounting platform can code, review and retain without rekeying?

 Check implementation risk before signing the AP contract